varunswarup0/DeCluttr/README.md

 # DeCluttr

 Minimal photo clean-up game built with Expo React Native.
+It features a small bird mascot inspired by **Flappy Bird** that celebrates your progress.
 **Android only** – other platforms are not supported.

 ## Prerequisites